KataTech/katatech.github.io/_pages/research.md

 Advised by [Dr. Alison Gopnik](http://www.gopniklab.berkeley.edu/alison) and [Eunice Yiu](https://www.linkedin.com/in/euniceyiu).
 Supported by the [SUPERB](https://eecs.berkeley.edu/resources/undergrads/research/superb) and [BAIR](https://bair.berkeley.edu/reu.html) NSF REU programs.

-> **TLDR:** Have you ever contrasted children with adults, and maybe even artificial intelligence?
+> **TLDR:** Have you ever contrasted the intelligence of children with adults, and maybe even artificial intelligence?
 Children are known to learn quickly and generalize accurately with little data to their disposal, contrary to deep neural networks and other modern machine learning frameworks.
-Our analysis is two-fold: (1) to understand the discrepancies in children and adults' exploration v.s. exploitation modalities through fitting experimental against reinforcement learning models, and (2) to understand the degree in which popular Q-learning-based RL algorithms can truly mimic what we observe within humans.
+Our analysis is two-fold: (1) to understand the discrepancies in children and adults' exploration v.s. exploitation modalities through fitting experimental data against reinforcement learning models, and (2) to understand the degree in which popular Q-learning-based RL algorithms can truly mimic what we observe within humans.
 <div class="row">
     <a href="/assets/pdf/berkeley.pdf">
         <div class="col-sm mt-3 mt-md-0">